orenbenkiki/Snarl.jl/docs/src/setup.md

 Snarl.Launched.launched
 ```

-If you did launch worker processes, you should write:
+That is, write:

 ```
 @everywhere using Snarl.Launched
 launched()
 ```

-Note you should invoked `launched()` even if you did not launch any worker processes.
-This would
+Note you should do this even if you did not launch any worker processes; this would restrict the
-restrict the application to using the threads of a single physical machine.
-That said, a single
+application to using the threads of a single physical machine.
+This is still useful as a single
 server machine can be very powerful these days (dozens of threads, dozens of hundreds of GBs of
-RAM), and even humble laptops can be pretty powerful (several threads, dozens of GBs of RAM).
+RAM).
+Even humble laptops can be pretty powerful (several threads, dozens of GBs of RAM).
 And
 writing a pure multi-threaded application is simpler than a multi-process, multi-threaded one.
 That
 said, if this is all you want to do, then `Snarl` might be an overkill.
 You might want to use it in
 order to have a smooth migration path towards running the application on a cluster of servers.